TiendaNube/api-docs/resources/transaction.md

 * **Rejected:** The consumer's payment was not accepted when it was processed by the bank or credit card company.
 * **Captured:** The consumer's checking, savings or other bank account payment has been processed and accepted.
 * **Voided:** The consumer's payment was cancelled by the merchant before it settles through a consumer's debit or credit card account.
-* **In Dispute:** The customer questions the validity of the transaction that was registered to his account and decides to cancelled it through the issuer.
+* **In Dispute:** The customer questions the validity of the Transaction that was registered to his account and decides to cancelled it through the issuer.
 * **Chargeback:** The money in the merchant's account is held due to a dispute initiated by the consumer.

 #### Cash/Boleto/Wire Transfer/Ticket/Wallet Transactions